 Let me start out by saying that I am not a medical professional.
-This blog details my experience in transitioning off of PPI (Proton pump inhibitor) reflux (GERD) drugs and is in no way meant to be taken as medical advice.
+This blog details my own personal experience in transitioning off of PPI (Proton pump inhibitor) reflux (GERD) drugs and is in no way meant to be taken as medical advice.
 I solely wish to provide the step by step method for quitting Prilosec that I wish someone had shown me.

 If you are considering cutting down on your acid reflux medication please talk to your doctor first.